marciogualtieri/risk_model_builder/risk_model_ui/README.md

     Lines        : 90.75% ( 265/292 )
     ================================================================================

-Note that we haven't reached 100% coverage (because of the router configuration, I reckon), but I don't think that's an issue, given that every single component is being tested.
+Note that we haven't reached 100% coverage (because of the router code), but I don't think that's an issue, given that every single component is being tested.

 ### Building the App

-Build for production with minification:
+To build for production with minification:

     run build